 - careful decisions in liquid markets bring long-term gains.

 Some of the most liquid instruments to trade are Major currency pairs (e.g., EUR/USD or USD/JPY).
-These are related to fiscal systems of developed nations.
+These are related to the fiscal systems of developed nations.
 High liquidity means that buyers and sellers of the instruments have a little problem connecting in the OTC marketplace.

 If a trend is strong, try the Pullback strategy.
 This is based on the premise that markets rise and fall all the time.
 Pullback involves jumping in once the market goes against the trend — for instance, a dip has followed an upward movement.
 Prices for currency pairs move within a range most of the time.
 This means if they rise today, tomorrow is likely to bring a fall.

 Capitalizing on this tendency is not easy.
 However, you may focus on the limits of the range and trade the bounce points within a short-term scenario.
-To ensure sufficient reward-to-risk ratio, it is necessary to use tight stops.
+To ensure a sufficient reward-to-risk ratio, it is necessary to use tight stops.
 This requires a solid understanding of stop-loss orders.

 Stop-loss allows for automatic execution.
 Once a certain point is reached, your stop order turns into a market order.
 Choose the right option to check your knowledge below.
 Which of the following is a characteristic of a stop-loss order?
 When does execution happen?